ChetanaVK/Cloud_Computing2/README.md

-(contact me if you need futher details regarding the project as the details of this project are not made public)
+(contact me if you need futher details regarding the project as the details of this project cannot be made public)

 # RideShare: Cloud Computing Ridesharing Application